tigergraph/ecosys/tutorials/GraphStudio.md

 ---
 Once you click the **Run Query** button, it will ask you to enter a parameter if you query requires.
 Here we enter "Jenny" as parameter, and click `Run Query`.
 ![runquery](./pictures/runquery.jpg)

+---
+Congratulations!
+You have finish the first query.
+Note, the query editor here only permits GSQL query.
+It does not take `install query` and `run query` command.

+To further explore the features of GraphStudio, you can view these concise introductory [videos](https://www.youtube.com/watch?v=29PCZEhyx8M&list=PLq4l3NnrSRp7RfZqrtsievDjpSV8lHhe-), and [product manual].(https://docs.tigergraph.com/gui/4.2/intro/)